hassib-amine/skypay-test2-hotel/README.md

 - Q2: Another way than `setRoom` not impacting bookings?
   - Current approach snapshots room/user data inside each `Booking`.
 Alternatives include: versioned room pricing/history and storing the version reference in each booking; immutable room records per change with new identifiers; or event-sourcing bookings based on immutable events.
 Recommendation here: keep immutable booking snapshots (what we implemented) because it is simple, explicit, and guarantees past bookings remain accurate even as rooms change.

+Assumption: For simplicity, this in-memory implementation assumes sequential execution and does not handle concurrent bookings or transactional rollback, which would be required in a production system.
+- For simplicity, this in-memory implementation assumes sequential execution and does not handle concurrent bookings or transactional rollback, which would be required in a production system.